mmm111mmm/inacityinthefuture/bornforthe7th.md

 When we run it, it can do anything we want - show some graphics, load an address book, open a file, play some music.

+## What do we mean when we talk about the compiler?

 When we talk about **a compiler** we mean something that takes the Java code and converts it into a naughts and ones.

+Sometimes we use the term **Java**, **the Java compiler** and **the compiler** interchanagably.

+For example, "Java does not understand this line" and "The compiler does not understand this line" and "The Java compiler does not understand this line" all mean the same thing.

 ## How do we compile?